jskubick/u8g2-example_esp-idf_lolin32_ssd1306-i2c-sda5-scl4/README.md

 ### Eclipse gives you an error like, `Program 'xtensa-esp32-elf-gcc' not found in PATH`

 Review steps 5-7 of the instructions for loading the project into Eclipse.
 Basically, PATH (and almost certainly, IDF_PATH) are pointing to somewhere that is valid on my computer, but not on yours.

+### An error message implies that "u8g2" is missing

+You probably forgot the "--recursive" flag when checking out the project from Github.
+To fix it, cd to the project's root directory and execute `git submodule update --init --recursive`

  ## Credits